intool/grpwnd/log.md

 	options:
 	  --shell               run the shell after executing files --nodb                don't connect to mongod on startup - no 'db address'

+####Repairing After a *Hard Shutdown*, Server Fail or Power Outage [Durability & Repair](http://www.mongodb.org/display/DOCS/Durability+and+Repair)

+If for any reason your mongod server is shut down, you may need to run this command:

+	$ mongod --repair

 ####Authentication [Security](http://www.mongodb.org/display/DOCS/Security+and+Authentication)